 Each member of City Council is required to be a citizen of the United States and a qualified voter of the State of Texas and City of Sweeny at the time of his or her election to office.
 No member of the City Council may hold any other office or employment under the city government while serving on City Council, or hold any paid employment under the city government within two years thereafter.
 Any member of the City Council ceasing to reside in the City will be deemed to have vacated his or her position on the City Council.

 Council members may not receive remuneration or compensation; however, they may be entitled to all necessary expenses incurred in the performance of their official duties.
 The Mayor shall receive such remuneration or compensation as may be established from time to time by the City Council.

 City Council meetings take place the third Tuesday of each month at 6:00 p.m. at City Hall.
 These meetings are open to the public, unless otherwise posted.

 The City Council agenda is prepared and posted on the Friday before the council meeting.
-To be heard at a city council meeting, a request to be placed on the agenda is needed by no later than 5:30 p.m. on the Thursday before the council meeting.
+To be heard at a city council meeting, a request to be placed on the agenda is needed by no later than 4:30 p.m. on the 8th business day of the month before the monthly council meeting.